capnproto/capnproto/doc/cxxrpc.md

 Javascript hackers -- especially node.js hackers -- will feel right at home.

 _As of version 0.4, the only supported way to communicate between threads is over pipes or socketpairs.
-This will be improved in future versions._
+This will be improved in future versions.
+For now, just set up an RPC connection over that socketpair.  :)_

 ### Promises